JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 “After blowing out the candle, did you go back to bed?”

 “I had no time to go back.
-At the moment when I blew the candle out, the sitting-room door opened, and I saw—-”
+At the moment when I blew the candle out, the sitting-room door opened, and I saw—”

 “You saw?”